leePhilip23/NLP-Song-Recommendation/README.md

-# NLP-Song-Recommendation
+# NLP News Summarizer

-Recommends a playlist depending on scenario
+Summarizes thousands of news articles so that users don't have to waste time reading.

-Note: This is a new project I just started.
+Note: On going project